Vegan Oatmeal Muffins

 10 unbaked oatmeal muffins in paper liners in a muffin pan.
 Each muffin is sprinkled with rolled oats.

-Once they’re done baking, let them sit in the pan for at least 5 minutes before transferring to a wire rack to finish cooling.
+Step 5: Once they’re done baking, let them sit in the muffin tray for at least 5 minutes before transferring to a wire rack to finish cooling.
 Enjoy your muffins!

 10 oatmeal muffins sitting on a wire baking cooling rack over a dish cloth.
 Each muffin has a few rolled oats sprinkled on top.